The world isn’t ending (at least not today)

 where a teacher in the recess yard attempts control and gives up and the children

-sense this small victory and erupt into full blown screams and pulled hair
+sense this small victory and erupt into full blown screams, pulled hair and legs

-and legs moving every which way—and the teacher throws back her head and laughs
+moving every which way—the teacher throws back her head and laughs

-as if it was always meant to go this way and i think the world must not be ending
+as if it were always meant to go this way and i think the world must not be ending

 (at least not today)